-]

-6.3 Configuration Provisioning API
+6.3 Real-time Media Communication provisioning API

-The Configuration Provisioning API is used by the Application Provider to provision configuration that will be relayed to the RTC MSH for usage with RTC sessions of that Application Provider.
-The resource structure and the data model are specified in clause 8.xx of TS 26.510 [3].
+The Real-time Media Communication provisioning API is used by the RTC Application Provider to provision configuration that will be relayed to the RTC Media Session Handler for usage with RTC sessions of that RTC Application Provider.

+The relevant provisioning procedures are specified in clause 5.2.10 of TS 26.510 [3].

-Editor’s Note: The data model for this API, as provided in S4-231711 should be included in clause 8.xx of TS 26.510
+The resource structure and the data model of the RTCConfiguration resource are specified in clause 8.10 of TS 26.510 [3].

-6.4 Consumption Reporting Provisioning API
+6.4 Server Certificates Provisioning

-The Consumption Reporting Provisioning API is a RESTful API that allows the RTC Application Provider to configure the Consumption Reporting Procedure for a particular RTC Provisioning Session at interface RTC-1.
-The resource structure and the data model are specified in clause 8.11 of TS 26.510 [3].
+The Server Certificates Provisioning API is a RESTful API that is used by the RTC Application Provider to provision server certificates that the RTC AS may present at reference point RTC 4.

+The relevant provisioning procedures are specified in clause 5.2.4 of TS 26.510 [3].

+The API is specified in clause 8.4 of TS 26.510 [3].

 6.5 Edge Resources Provisioning API

 The Edge Resources Provisioning API is used by the RTC Application Provider to provision edge resource usage for RTC sessions associated with the parent Provisioning Session.
 The information serves as a template to select or instantiate the appropriate EAS instance that will serve the media session to the UE.

+The relevant provisioning procedures are specified in clause 5.2.6 of TS 26.510 [3].

 The resource structure and the data model are specified in clause 8.6 of TS 26.510 [3].

 6.6 Policy Templates Provisioning API

-The Policy Templates Provisioning API allow a RTC Application Provider to configure a set of Policy Templates within the scope of a Provisioning Session that can subsequently be applied to RTC sessions belonging to that Application Provider using the Dynamic Policies API specified in clause 8.7 of TS 26.510 [3].
+The Policy Templates Provisioning API allow a RTC Application Provider to configure a set of Policy Templates within the scope of a Provisioning Session that can subsequently be applied to RTC sessions belonging to that Application Provider using the Dynamic Policies API specified in clause 10.3 of the present document.

-Editor’s Note: The extended features for RTC should be added in clause 8.7 of TS 26.510, including RTCQoSSpecification object proposed.
-Note that RTCQoSSpecification should re-named and revised for common usage.
+The relevant provisioning procedures are specified in clause 5.2.7 of TS 26.510 [3].

+The resource structure and the data model are specified in clause 8.7 of TS 26.510 [3].

 6.7 Metrics Reporting Provisioning API

 The Metrics Reporting Provisioning API allows a RTC Application Provider to configure the Metrics Collection and Reporting procedure for a particular RTC session at reference point RTC-1.

+The relevant provisioning procedures are specified in clause 5.2.11 of TS 26.510 [3].

+The resource structure and the data model are specified in clause 8.11 of TS 26.510 [3].

-The metric reporting scheme is signalled using in the Scheme element in the MetricsReportingConfiguration.
-The URN to be used for the Scheme@schemeIdUri shall be "urn:3GPP:ns:PSS:RTC:QM1".
+The metrics reporting scheme is signalled using in the Scheme@schemeIdUri property of the MetricsReportingConfiguration resource.
+The URN "urn:3GPP:ns:PSS:RTC:QM1" shall be indicated in this property.

-The semantics and XML syntax of the scheme information for the RTC quality reporting scheme are specified in Table 6.7-1 and Table 6.7-2, respectively.
+6.8 Consumption Reporting Provisioning API

+The Consumption Reporting Provisioning API is a RESTful API that allows the RTC Application Provider to configure the Consumption Reporting Procedure for a particular RTC Provisioning Session at interface RTC-1.

+The relevant provisioning procedures are specified in clause 5.2.12 of TS 26.510 [3].

-Editor’s Note:.
-The modified data model for RTC should be included in clause 8.10 of TS 26.510
+The resource structure and the data model are specified in clause 8.12 of TS 26.510 [3].

 Next change

-9 Media transport interface (RTC-4)
+9 Media transport interface (RTC-4, RTC-12, RTC-13)

 9.1 General

-This clause deals with the interface to transport media over WebRTC session and signalling information at reference point RTC-4.
-TS 26.506 [2] specifies various collaboration scenario depending on the usable network entities in the trusted domain, leading to the different interactions and operations at RTC-4.
+This clause deals with the interface to transport media data in RTC session at reference point RTC-4 or RTC-12 and signalling information at reference point RTC-13.
+The different interactions and operations at RTC-4 and RTC-12 are specified in clause 4.3.1.

-- Collaboration scenario 1: WebRTC session is completely managed over the top and no APIs at RTC-4 is specified.

-- Collaboration scenario 2: ICE function is present in the trusted DN and only media transport is specified in clause 9.2 when TURN is involved for WebRTC session.

-- Collaboration scenario 3 and 4: In addition to collaboration scenario 2, trusted signalling server and trusted media function is available.
-WebRTC framework communicates with RTC AS for both media transport and signalling exchange, as specified in clause 9.2 and 9.3 respectively.

-9.2 Media transport (RTC-4m)
+9.2 Media transport (RTC-4, RTC-12)